-(b) Prescription Drugs.
+- (b) Prescription Drugs.
 The prescription drug benefit for the Total Choice, Health Guard PPO (if applicable) and Select Care POS Plans shall implement the following.
 There shall be an initial deductible of twenty-five dollars (\$25.00) per patient for each year.
+Commencing on January 1, 2019, the initial deductible will increase to fifty dollars (\$50.00).
 As is currently the case, the State may select the Pharmacy Benefits Manager, who shall implement the terms of this section in accordance with its contract with the State.
 The Pharmacy Benefits Manager shall, in accordance with industry standards, categorize (and may subsequently recategorize) prescription drugs into three (3) tiers: generic, preferred brand and non-preferred brand.
 There shall be a co-payment by the patient on each prescription of ten percent (10%) for generic drugs, twenty percent (20%) for preferred brands, and forty percent (40%) for non-preferred brands.
 If there is no effective generic or preferred alternative to it, the co-payment for non-preferred brands shall be twenty percent (20%).
 There shall be a maximum out-of-pocket by the patient, in addition to the deductible, of six hundred seventy-five dollars (\$675.00), effective January 1, 2009, and seven hundred fifty dollars (\$750) effective January 1, 2010.
 Co-payments made at the forty percent (40%) rate for nonpreferred brands shall not be counted toward the maximum out-of-pocket limit (i.e., there shall be no maximum out-of-pocket limit for co-payments made at the forty percent (40%) rate for nonpreferred brands).
 The maximum out-of-pocket shall apply to all co-payments made at the ten percent (10%) or twenty percent (20%) rate.
 The maximum out-of-pocket limit shall also apply to all co-payments made for Specialty drugs at the forty percent (40%) rate.
-The Pharmacy Benefits manager shall prior to implementing the list, and annually thereafter, provide a proposed list of the division of drugs into tiers prior to the implementation of such drug list.
+Effective January 1, 2019, the prescription drug formulary, formerly referred to as "the list" shall change to the standard national formulary of the Pharmacy Benefits Manager and the State shall have the authority to authorize the Pharmacy Benefits Manager to apply reasonable quality and cost measures such as prior authorization and drug quantity management.
+The Pharmacy Benefits Manager shall, annually thereafter, provide a proposed list of the division of drugs into tiers prior to the implementation of such drug list.
 The parties will meet, review and discuss the list promptly.
 The parties must consider each other's positions in good faith.
-During any year, the Pharmacy Benefits Manager may bring forward revisions for discussion and review in accordance with this paragraph.
-If VSEA contends that the list or revision finally implemented by the State violates this agreement, the VSEA retains all rights to contest this action. (c) Study Committee.
+During any year, the Pharmacy Benefits Manager may bring forward revisions for discussion and review in accordance with this paragraph. (c) Study Committee.
 The parties shall utilize the Benefits Advisory Committee, with equal membership by the State and the VSEA, for the purpose of reviewing all issues related to health care and prescription drugs, and recommending changes to the bargaining committees.
-The parties shall also establish a special study committee to evaluate the current health plans, and make recommendations to the bargaining committees of the State and employees for sustainable savings in the health care plans.
+The parties shall also establish a special study committee to evaluate the current health plans, and - (d) The State of Vermont, through LiveWell Vermont, the State Employee Wellness Program, may offer influenza inoculations to permanent and temporary employees, regardless of whether they are members of the State Employee Health Plan(s), which shall be paid for by the Plan.
+However, the costs to provide such inoculations to non-members of the State Employee Health plan(s) shall not exceed twelve thousand dollars (\$12,000) per Fiscal Year.

+make recommendations to the bargaining committees of the State and employees for sustainable savings in the health care plans.